 When there is significant ease of use for your WordPress site, users continue to choose your site over the rest.

 3. Better UX = More revenues

 Who doesn’t want more $$$ from the WordPress site?
 Well, when you optimize your site to a simple interface that is accessible and attractive, it can fetch in users that become customers for your business.

 Alternatively, such sites also show up at the top of the search results due to customer loyalty.
 It is one of the valid reasons to improve your site’s user experience.

 A site with good UX uses minimal plugins, hardware, and other computing resources.
 It also lowers the support cost involved in improving customer acquisition.

 When resources are used to a limited extent, you have an additional budget to focus on articles, promotions, and SEO.

 Gone are the times when Google pays attention only to your link-building strategies and other simple optimization principles.
 Today, every element of your site influences the SEO ranking.

-As soon as users land on your page and get a solution for their doubts, it can improve the ranking as per the search algorithm of Google.
-When the landing page experience improves and users also continue reading other pages, it is an indicator of better domain ratings.
+As soon as users land on your page and get a solution for their doubts, it can improve the ranking as per Google’s search algorithm.
+When the landing page experience improves and users continue reading other pages, it indicates better domain ratings.
 This will boost the scores of your site.